Alexandru-Purcea/ChristmasBuddy/README.md

-## Important: the app is intended to be run on tablets
+### Important: the app is intended to be run on tablets, use landscape mode for the best user experience

 ## Table of Contents